radius-project/design-notes/recipe/2024-06-private-bicep-registries.md

         ...
     }
     ```
-- Update Bicep driver apis i.e execute, delete and getMetadata to use oras auth package for private registry authentication.
+- Update Bicep driver APIs i.e execute, delete and getMetadata to use oras auth package for private registry authentication.

 ***Secrets Loader***
 - Updated the return type of secrets to include the secrets type, and also today in loadSecrets() we would return empty secrets map if the key list is empty, but we update it it return all the secret key-value pairs from secretStore resource if the key list is empty.